-We initiated this new wave of viewshed restoration activity last winter, focusing on the aspect of Mt.
-Ascutney to the south and Baker Library tower and downtown Hanover to the southwest.
-This hearty group gathered Dec.
-15 to help remove recent years’ growth.
+We initiated a new wave of viewshed restoration activity in 2013, focusing on the aspect of Mt.
+Ascutney and downtown Hanover.
+This hearty group helped remove recent years’ growth.
 Our Balch Hill Stewardship Committee, neighbors, and Hanover Rotary Club members pitched in.
-Brush piles will be burned by our managers as conditions allow.
-(Please note: no fires are permitted on Balch Hill other than those planned and conducted by the Hanover Conservancy.)
+Brush piles are burned as conditions allow.
+(Please note: no fires are permitted on Balch Hill other than those conducted by the Hanover Conservancy.)